zafirr31/zafirr31.github.io/_posts/2023-01-22-idek-ctf-2022-sofirium.markdown

 ---
 layout: post
+author: zafirr
 title:  "IDEK CTF 2022 Sofire=good writeup"
 description: "Kernel heap freelist is easier to exploit than tcache"
 permalink: /posts/idek-ctf-2022-sofire_good-writeup/
 categories: writeup
+tags:
+    - pwn
+    - kernel exploitation
+    - ctf
 ---

 _Untuk bahasa Indonesia, silakan klik link [ini](#bahasa-indonesia)_

 ## English
 Last weekend, me and my team [Project Sekai](https://twitter.com/ProjectSEKAIctf), participated in idek ctf 2022 (held in 2023 cause it got delayed).
 Crazily, we won the entire CTF, and I ended with 3 first bloods in the pwn category!!! (and 1 second blood).
 One of the challenges was Sofire=good.
 This challenge was a kernel challenge, exploiting a UAF in the kmalloc-512 general cache.
-The author's solution was to use msg_msg, but I had a wayyyyyyyy simpler solution of abusing the kernel free list.
+The author's solution was to use msg_msg, but I had a simpler solution of abusing the kernel free list.

 ### The challenge
 This is the source of the kernel module (some parts removed for brevity):